SQL you know but type safe parameterized, expressive & portable

 Composable

-Queries are highly composable where external references can be used across multiple Query Builders and SQL fragments to easily create and compose multiple complex queries with shared references.
+For complex multi-part queries external references can be used across multiple Query Builders and SQL fragments to easily create and compose multiple complex queries with shared references.

 SQL Builders and SQL fragments can be embedded inside other query builders utilizing the full expressiveness of SQL where their SQL and parameters are merged into the parent query.